danielfett/draft-dpop/mainmatter.md

 `dpop-proof+jwt`.
 For the body, the same field names and semantics as in the `DPoP-Binding` JWT are used.

-The signed JWT is then sent in the `DPoP-Proof` HTTP header.
+The signed JWT MUST then be sent in the `DPoP-Proof` HTTP header.

 # Refresh Token Usage (Proof of Possession for Refresh Tokens)